kennytilton/mxtodomvc/documentation/BuildingTodoMVC.md

     interval)
 ````
 We call such glue "lifting".
 Lifting the system clock required just a few lines of code.
 We hinted earlier that mxWeb exemplifies "lifting".
 That took six hundred lines.
-#### 6. a single source of behavior: co-location of model and view
+#### a single source of behavior: co-location of model and view
 Our wall clock widget needs application state, and it generates and relays that state itself.
 The `clock` property holds the JS epoch, and the 'ticker' property holds a timer driving `clock`.
 Nearby in the code, a child element consumes the stream of `clock` values.
 Everything resides together in the source for quick authoring, debugging, revision, and understanding.

-#### 7. the Grail of object reuse
+#### the Grail of object reuse
-In classic OOP, objects have rigid slot definitions and semantics.
-That makes generality hence reuse unlikely.
-For example, few DIV elements need a stream of clock values, so normally we would need to sub-class DIV to arrange for one.
+Few DIV elements need a stream of clock values, so normally we would need to sub-class DIV to arrange for one.
 Matrix, like the prototype model of OOP, lets us code up a new dataflow-capable clock property on the fly and attach it to our proxy `div`.

 ### git checkout enter-todos
 As promised, that was a deep first dive.
-This tag will be much simpler, merely introducing to-dos, unstored, unedited, and not even enterable:
+This tag will be simpler, adding a bunch more UI structure but no ability to edit or even create todos:
 * we load a few fixed-todos at start-up;
 * we show them in a list;
 * one control lets us toggle a to-do between completed or not; and
 * another control logically deletes a to-do.

-Here is tte code to make a to-do.
-Recall that `cI` is shorthand for making an "input cell", one to which we can assign new values from imperative code in an event handler.
+Here is the code to make a to-do. `cI` is shorthand for making an "input cell", one to which we can assign new values from imperative code in an event handler.
 ````clojure
 (defn make-todo
   "Make a matrix incarnation of a todo item"